Do Deer Eat Petunias? Petunias are popular flowering plants. This genus contains 20 species that originate from South America.

 Petunias are referred to as deer candies.
 Deer eat an insatiable amount of petunias whenever they come across them.
-It’s because petunias are not only tall enough to be devoured whole, but they also have high water content, making them taste good while providing adequate water amount.
+Petunias are tall enough to be devoured whole and have high water content, making them taste good.

 How to Prevent Deer From Feeding on Your Petunias